jburrows82/llmcord/README.md

 - Google Lens processing uses SerpAPI.
 Ensure you have valid SerpAPI keys configured.

-- PDF text extraction for non-Gemini models is done using `pypdfium2`.
+- PDF text extraction for non-Gemini models is done using `PyMuPDF`.

 - **Rate Limit Handling & User Preferences:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder) and JSON files (e.g., `user_model_prefs.json`) at the project root.
 Ensure these (and `last_reset_timestamp.txt`) are added to your `.gitignore` if you manage your deployment with git.